Mashweb/mashweb.club/README.md

 provided by the [RailsApps Project](http://railsapps.github.io/), with modifications given at https://github.com/tomelam/rails-composer .

-Rails Composer is supported by developers who purchase our RailsApps tutorials.
+Rails Composer is supported by developers who purchase the RailsApps tutorials.

 Problems?
 Issues?
 -----------